sabegg2/deep-learning-challenge/README.md

 ## Preprocess the Data

-Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
+Using your knowledge of Pandas and scikit-learn’s `StandardScaler()`, you’ll need to preprocess the dataset.
 This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

-- Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
+- Read in the `charity_data.csv` to a Pandas DataFrame, and be sure to identify the following in your dataset:
     - What variable(s) are the target(s) for your model?
     - What variable(s) are the feature(s) for your model?
-- Drop the EIN and NAME columns.
+- Drop the `EIN` and `NAME` columns.
 - Determine the number of unique values for each column.
 - For columns that have more than 10 unique values, determine the number of data points for each unique value.
-- Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, Other, and then check if the binning was successful.
+- Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then check if the binning was successful.
-- Use pd.get_dummies() to encode categorical variables.
+- Use `pd.get_dummies()` to encode categorical variables.
-- Split the preprocessed data into a features array, X, and a target array, y.
-Use these arrays and the train_test_split function to split the data into training and testing datasets.
+- Split the preprocessed data into a features array, `X`, and a target array, `y`.
+Use these arrays and the `train_test_split` function to split the data into training and testing datasets.
-- Scale the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then using the transform function.
+- Scale the training and testing features datasets by creating a `StandardScaler` instance, fitting it to the training data, then using the `transform` function.

 ## Compile, Train, and Evaluate the Model